mike-weiner/maw-resources/README.md

    * **Default:** `maw-resources` - By default the display will order posts from the maw-resources post type.
    * **All Options:**
       * (VARIES) - You can use this field to pull in different custom post types.
+- `tag` --> Filter your display to only pull Resources with a certain tag(s).
+To accomplish this, enter the tag ID number.
+To filter with multiple tags, separate each ID number by a comma.
+   * **Default:** Pulls posts from every category.
+   * **All Options:**
+      * (VARIES) - This value depends on the tags on your website.

 #### Examples
 - `[maw_resources]` - This is the deault shortcode.
 It will pull in the 5 latest Resources with any category or tag.
 - `[maw_resources num="-1" orderby="post-date" order="DESC"]` - This shortcde will pull in every resource in the system, and order in by the date of their post in a descending order.
+- `[maw_resources num="-1" orderby="post-date" cat="23, 24"]` - This shortcde will pull in every resource with the category whose IDs are 23 and 24, order them in ascending order by their post-date.

 ## Frequently Asked Questions